houssam-zouhri/face_recognition/README.md

-# face_recognitionFacial recognition technology has gained more attention due to many applications such as video surveillance, criminal identification, building access control by security-conscious companies, and unmanned and
+# face_recognition
-autonomous vehicles.
+Facial recognition technology has gained more attention due to many applications such as video surveillance, criminal identification, building access control by security-conscious companies, and unmanned and autonomous vehicles.
 This study is developing an intelligent facial recognition framework that detects faces using the Oriented Gradient Histogram (HOG) and then facial recognition in images and video streams with OpenCV.
 Our work presents a new approach, which involves identifying specific and distinctive details on